 Using funds from a MetLife Foundation grant, the Paducah Police Department purchased a roadside speed trailer to help educate drivers.
 This speed trailer also gathers data.
 It has the ability to capture the speed of every vehicle that passes along with a time and date stamp.
 The information is used to determine if there is a need for enforcement action as well as the best time to deploy resources to the area.
 The Department also has made several presentations regarding the dangers of distracted driving and are trying to educate the public through the distribution of educational flyers.

-The Paducah Police Department's Accident Reconstruction Team responds to all fatal traffic collisions as well as serious crashes that may result in a fatality.
+The Paducah Police Department's Collision Reconstruction Team responds to all fatal traffic collisions as well as serious crashes that may result in a fatality.
 The team members have extensive training in physics and mathematics and use specialized equipment to document and determine contributing factors that may have caused the collision.
 The team also assists detectives in documenting major crime scenes.
-The team was activated seven times in 2019.
+The team was activated seven times in 2021.

 The Team's responsibility is to determine if criminal charges are applicable.
 If so, the Team investigates and helps in the prosecution of those cases which may involve felony or misdemeanor offenses.
 They also help document and preserve evidence that may later be used in civil proceedings.
 Also, the Team's investigations into causational factors help aid in the continuous research efforts underway by academics, government experts, and automotive engineers who are trying to make our automobiles and roadways safer.

 The Paducah Police Department is grateful for the grant funding that it receives from the State of Kentucky to conduct targeted traffic and DUI enforcement.
 With the grant funding, officers are able to conduct check points and receive training to better detect impaired driving.
-In 2018, the department made 166 arrests for Driving Under the Influence.